Once Srila Prabhupada jokingly asked a newly married girl, “Whom do you love more – Krishna or your husband?”

 Should a devotee wife love Krishna more than her husband or vice versa?

 The beauty of devotional life is that the more we love Krishna the more we develop love for everyone.
-So if a wife or a husband is a dear devotee of Krishna then his/her love for their spouse will also multiple manifold – a win – win situation.
+So if a wife or a husband is a dear devotee of Krishna then his/her love for his/her spouse will also multiple manifold – a win – win situation.